AudioCommons/SAAM2018-Website/call.md

 __Full papers__ (maximum 8 pages plus references) should report on substantially complete and mature work, or efforts that have reached an important milestone.
 __Short papers__ (maximum 4 pages plus references) may highlight demonstrators or preliminary results to bring them to the community’s attention, or present emerging technologies and approaches as position papers.
 For both full and short papers, we encourage submissions which report the practical application of semantic technologies to the audio and music domain, and for which demonstrators can be shown during presentation of the paper at the workshop.
 We also encourage sharing of demonstrators amongst participants during the workshop coffee break.

-Accepted full and short papers papers will be included directly in the workshop proceedings, and presented at the workshop.
+Accepted full and short papers papers will be included directly in the workshop proceedings to be published in the ACM ICPS, and presented at the workshop.

 __Music and Audio Applications Challenge papers__ (maximum 1 page plus references), henceforth ‘Challenge papers’, encourage the attendance and engagement of users (or potential users) of Semantic Web technologies through music and audio applications.
 Challenge papers should take the form of an extended abstract or short position paper reporting or motivating a specific problem, use case, or application.
 Challenge papers need not report a completed implementation or evaluation, and may be illustrative or speculative in proposing an application of semantic technology from the perspective of a clearly articulated user need.